cloudfoundry/haproxy-boshrelease/acceptance-tests/README.md

 ./run-local.sh -F "Correctly terminates mTLS requests"
 ```

-Running tests in focus will also preserve bosh container running after tests complete, so that you can easily run tests again without having to wait for bosh set-up again.
+Running tests in focus will also preserve the bosh container running after tests complete, so that you can easily run tests again without having to wait for bosh set-up again.

-### Bosh persistence
+### Persistent BOSH

-Because BOSH setup takes a while (it starts from scratch with bosh create-env), it is useful to preserve container with bosh already configured to run tests.
+Because BOSH setup takes a while (it starts from scratch with bosh create-env), it is useful to preserve the container with bosh already configured to run tests.
 This can be done either by providing test focus as described above, or `-k` (keep) switch to `run-local.sh` and `run-shell.sh` scripts, e.g. `run-shell.sh -k`.
-Once initial setup is complete, scripts will output message about how to get back into running container:
+Once initial setup is complete, scripts will output a message about how to get back into the running container:

 ```text
 KEEP_RUNNING is true and bosh remains running.